Plesk Hosting: Compare Hosting

 Yes.
 Plesk provides a built-in file manager so you can manage, upload, move, copy, download, and modify all the files on your hosting package.
 You can also package several files into a zip archive.

 Is the Admin Panel similar to cPanel?

 cPanel has WHM (Web Host Manager).
 The cPanel side is for the domain owner, whereas the Web Host Manager is for the server administrator.
 These two systems have separate logins.
 Plesk, however, has a single login for domain owners and administrators.
-The options are different and switching from one system to another may cause confusion at first – this is something you’ll want to know beforehand.
+The options are different and switching from one system to another may cause confusion at first.

 Does Plesk support all major CMS platforms?